“Nearly eleven o’clock”, said Pooh happily. “You’re just in time for a little smackerel of something.”

 We learned a long time ago how long a child could last on a dirt bike before he or she needed a break (20 minutes) and that the break needed to include not only hydration (a given in Texas) but also a healthy smackerel of something.
 Simply put, FOOD = SAFETY.

 Even during the morning ride time when presumably everyone’s stomachs were still full of an at-home breakfast.
-Yes, we leaned quickly in the early days that not only were there children who actually skipped the morning meals so lovingly prepared by their parents; there were also those who ate at home but burned it all up on the adventure ride to camp.
+Yes, we learned quickly in the early days that not only were there children who actually skipped the morning meals so lovingly prepared by their parents; there were also those who ate at home but burned it all up on the adventure ride to camp.
 This is how our traditional morning breakfast taco stop at Smokey Mo’s BBQ in Liberty Hill came about.
 A fun way to feed the younger ones who didn’t eat enough at home and the older ones who can’t ever eat enough.
 “Fuel ’em up for riding” should be our unofficial motto because we really do this throughout the entire day – from morning until the return home and into the night during Overnight Camp weeks.
 This is why we provide snacks during ride times.
-It’s why we evolved from our humble sandwich-making days in the Tank House to full-blown buffet-style hot & cold lunches in our outdoor kitchen Cafe.
+It’s why we evolved from our humble sandwich-making days in the Tank House to full-blown buffet-style hot & cold lunches in our air-conditioned Cafe.
 It’s why we serve even more food at swim time and after.
 Our menu gets improvements and changes as we go, but at this moment in time here is how we feed our campers throughout the day, so their energy level stays as constant as possible:

 MORNING & AFTERNOON RIDE TIME – Snacks & Hydration